vicenteherrera/kubernetes_tutorial/docs/00_getting_started.md

 Hipster Shop is a demo project to test a microservices architecture on Kubernetes.
 It comprises an online shop powered by 10 different microservices, written in different programming languages (Java, Go, C#, Python, JavaScript/NodeJS).
 It is not a functional service or optimized, and its purpose is only for learning and testing.
 It comes with Locust preconfigured, a load generator that will start to run simulated traffic on the shop as soon as it boots up.

 The original Hipster Shop demo is intended for use in a local Kubernetes cluster or deployed to Google Kubernetes Engine.
-As Kubernetes is a standard, to add value to this demo we will explain how to deploy it on Azure Kubernetes Services (AKS) using Terraform, with a special focus on specific requirements for this cloud provider.
+As Kubernetes is a standard, to add value to this demo we will explain how to deploy it on _Azure Kubernetes Services_ (AKS) using _Terraform_, with a special focus on specific requirements for this cloud provider.

-We will also deploy Prometheus as a metric extractor and Grafana as a visualization tool for those metrics into the Kubernetes cluster using Helm.
+We will also deploy _Prometheus_ as a metric extractor and Grafana as a visualization tool for those metrics into the Kubernetes cluster using _Helm_.

 ![general_diagram](./img/general_diagram.png){:class="img-fluid"}